 These Instant Pot Buffalo Chicken Bites are my favorite healthy way to satisfy that Buffalo wing craving.
 Admittedly, I crave deep fried, butter drenched wings more than I should.

-Traditional buffalo wings are deep fried, tossed in butter, then tossed in wing sauce.
+Classic buffalo wings are deep fried, tossed in butter, then tossed in wing sauce.
 Even Instant Pot Chicken Wings are typically not the best choice for your healthy eating plan.

 Chicken wings are made up almost entirely of fat, and while butter is fine in moderation, the sheer amount used in most wing recipes is not.
 This healthy recipe hits all your favorite flavors, and is more filling because you’re getting the meat, not just skin.

 While this recipe is written for the Instant Pot, you can use any electric pressure cooker!
 It takes about 15 minutes.
+These spicy, buttery, Instant Pot Boneless Wings are the perfect healthy alternative.

 - Butter: Unsalted butter, if you have it!